MaxChinni/BitstampPHP/README.md

 echo print_r($data, 1)."\n";
 ```

-# Requirements

-* PHP

 # Final

-If this wrapper helped you in any way, you can always leave me a tip at (BTC) `1AqoRjfksnh9pmSYM4Uejzd3WJ6Rm8gU13`
+If this project helped you in any way, you can always leave me a tip at (BTC) `1AqoRjfksnh9pmSYM4Uejzd3WJ6Rm8gU13`
 ![Bitcoin tip](assets/bitcoin-tip.png)

 # License